 Aphasia Resource Center

-The Aphasia Resource Center is associated with the BU Academic Speech, Language & Hearing Center.
+The Aphasia Resource Center is also associated with the Department of Speech, Language & Hearing Sciences.
 Please visit the Center website to learn more.